 Case study: Coton Village Hall

 The building is the main community hall in Coton, used in excess of 300 times per year.
 Initially they planned to demolish it and start again, but various problems, including cost, came up, and since the timber frame and foundations were sound, they opted to keep these and strip out and replace the walls and roof.
 Read more about their journey on the Open Eco homes website.

-The Energy Saving Trust and Centre for Sustainable Energy have lots of information regarding ground source heat pumps:
+The Energy Saving Trust have lots of information regarding Biomass Heating.

 Infrared heating directly heats the thermal mass of the building and its occupants, rather than the air.
 This form of heating is particularly useful for community buildings which require varied heating requirements throughout the day.